stormpath/stormpath-dotnet-documentation/docs/templates.rst

 View Templates
 ==============

-This library has includes built-in views that are rendered automatically for HTML requests.
-You can use these views as-is, or you can customize them to your liking.
+This library includes built-in views that are rendered automatically for HTML requests.
+You can use these views as-is, or you can use custom views instead.

 Default Views
 -------------

-By default this library will use pre-built views for the following routes:
+By default, this library will use pre-built views for the following routes:

 * Login Page (``/login``)
 * Registration Page (``/register``)